thiagoa/notes/C.md

 - Pipes are not files, they are stored in memory.
 But it's possible to create file-based pipes called FIFO pipes (see `mkfifo`).
-- Pipes are unidirectional, but you can create two pipes: one from parent to child and another from child to parent.
+- Pipes are unidirectional, but you can create two pipes to overcome this limitation: one from parent to child and another from child to parent.

 The following program is equivalent to `ls -1 -F | grep "/$"`.
 It shows only directories: